AMCAS vs. AACOMAS vs. TMDSAS Med School Application Differences

 AACOMAS: The American Association of Colleges of Osteopathic Medicine Application Service

 AACOMAS is the centralized online application service for the US colleges of osteopathic medicine.
-It’s the primary application method for students who want to pursue osteopathy.
+It’s the primary application method for students pursuing osteopathic medicine.
 AACOMAS simplifies the process of applying to osteopathic medical schools by only requiring students to submit one set of application materials.
 They verify, process, and submit your materials to the schools you choose, so long as you are only applying to DO schools.

-Osteopaths (DOs) distinguish themselves from regular doctors (MDs) with a whole-body, holistic approach that treats the person—not the symptoms.
-The focus of osteopathy is preventative medicine and recognizing the interconnectedness of the various systems and organs in the body and their influence on each other.
+Osteopathic doctors (DOs) distinguish themselves from regular doctors (MDs) with a whole-body, holistic approach that treats the person—not the symptoms.
+The focus of osteopathic medicine is on recognizing the interconnectedness of the body’s systems and organs and their mutual influence.

 Just like MDs, DOs have to complete four years of medical school followed by residency, and nearly every specialization available to an MD is also available to a DO.
-That said, a DO degree generally doesn’t have the same reputation as an MD degree, in large part due to the fact the statistics for acceptance are often lower than allopathic (MD) schools.
+That said, a DO degree generally doesn’t have the same reputation as an MD degree, in large part because acceptance statistics are often lower than those of allopathic (MD) schools.
 DOs also have a harder time practicing medicine outside of the United States.

 Reasons to Apply Through AACOMAS